Fat face: First appearances

 According to Mosley, "the growth [of fat face letters] from existing models can be continuously traced.
 There is a clear parallel to it in contemporary architectural lettering...in printing types its fatness was steadily increased".

 Two contemporary sources concurred that fat face letters were popularised by the typefounder Robert Thorne.
 He had been an apprentice to Thomas Cottrell, who pioneered large-size poster types, before setting up his own company, often called the Fann Street Foundry, in North London.
-According to Hansard (1825), "the extremely bold and fat letter, now prevalent in job-printing, owes its introduction principally to Mr. Thorne, a spirited and successful letter-founder" and according to William Savage (1822) he "has been principally instrumental in the revolution that has taken place in Posting Bills by the introduction of fat types."
-Unfortunately few typeface specimen books from the period survive, making it difficult to confirm this.
-Sébastien Morlighem, based on study of specimen books, is not convinced that the escalating trend was entirely driven by Thorne: "a lesser-known, yet decisive, contribution came from the Caslon foundry" and that "it is more accurate to see that several people – punchcutters, founders, printers, publishers – were involved in its development and popularisation".
+According to Thomas Curson Hansard (1825), "the extremely bold and fat letter, now prevalent in job-printing, owes its introduction principally to Mr. Thorne, a spirited and successful letter-founder" and according to William Savage (1822) he "has been principally instrumental in the revolution that has taken place in Posting Bills by the introduction of fat types."
+Unfortunately, few typeface specimen books from the period or from his foundry survive, making it difficult to confirm this; in addition, typeface specimens of the time generally make no comments at all on the types shown.
+From his study of specimen books, Sébastien Morlighem does not believe that the escalating trend was entirely driven by Thorne: "a lesser-known, yet decisive, contribution came from the Caslon foundry" and that "it is more accurate to see that several people – punchcutters, founders, printers, publishers – were involved in its development and popularisation".

-As to the clients for these types, Mosley writes that "it is tempting to see" the lottery agent Thomas Bish as a force behind them: the two Thomas Bishes, a father and son who were famous lottery promoters, were well-known for brash, startling advertising; Mosley highlights as significant a fat face in a later specimen book simply showcased with the single specimen word "Bish", and notes that Bish's posters began with "heavy roman lettering engraved on wood, for which fat-face types were substituted as they became available".
+As to the clients for these types, Mosley writes that "it is tempting to see" the lottery agent Thomas Bish as a force behind them: there were two Thomas Bishes, a father and son who were famous lottery promoters, who were well known for brash, startling advertising.
+Mosley highlights as significant a fat face in a later specimen book simply showcased with the single specimen word "Bish", and notes that Bish posters began with "heavy roman lettering engraved on wood, for which fat-face types were substituted as they became available".
+Mosley feels that fat faces had well-designed numerals with a bold design, making them ideal for typesetting adverts with prices.